logo phplogo phpmin

 • Laying Odds Bet

-The Laying Odds bet works the same way for Pass Line/Come Line bets as the aforementioned “Taking Odds” bet does for Don’t Pass/Don’t Come bets.
-Like the Taking Odds bet, the Laying Odds bet is always even money with no house advantage.
-You should always max out on Laying Odds bets.
+The Laying Odds bet works the same way for Pass Line/Come Line bets as those above “Taking Odds” bet does for Don’t Pass/Don’t Come bets.
+Like the Taking Odds Bet, the Laying Odds bet is always even money with no house advantage.
+It would help if you always maxed out on Laying Odds bets.

 Bets to AVOID in Craps